We've lost count of the number of times people have asked us about USB flash drives they've found. "It was in my mailbox!" "I saw it on the sidewalk!"

 Cops warn of malware-infected USB sticks placed in mailboxes – FoxNews Tech

-This news article talks about USB drives found in people’s mailboxes in Australia.
+This 2016 news article talks about USB drives found in people’s mailboxes in Australia.
 The drives are infected with malware that can steal your personal information.
 The same thing’s happening here in the U.S.

 The problem is, the malware starts working the second you plug in the drive.
 Your information gets stolen before you blink.
 Or your computer’s locked up with ransomware.

 Is it possible to clean the malware off & use the USB drive safely?
-Possible, but it depends on the malware.
-Some malware apps embed themselves in a drive’s firmware—even a format won’t get rid of it.
+It's possible, in theory.
+However, it depends 100% on the malware type.
+Some malware code embeds itself in a drive’s firmware—where it's staying.
+Even a format

 Got a tech question you need answered?
 Please email us at email@example.com and we may make it our next Tech Tip.